DannnyzZ/OS-Hardening/Android.md

 **6. Secure your device with a lock screen.**

 - There are many locking options, including biometry, face recognition, pattern, pin, password, token, and more.
 Choose the ideal way to lock your device that will fit your needs.
 Remember, each of the methods mentioned above may be tampered with in one way or another.
-If it were up to me, I would choose biometry to unlock and a password for privileged access to the device.
+If it were up to me, I would choose biometry to unlock and an alphanumerical password for privileged access to the device.

 **7. Enable encryption.**